MarioForeverCommunity/download-site-next/README.md

 > [!NOTE]
 > This page are currently tanslated by AI from the Chinese version.
 Please help us to improve the document quality.

-This repository collects and organizes original Mario Forever games, Super Mario Worker Project levels, and related information for Mario Forever players worldwide to download!
+This repo has stored and collected Mario Forever and its fangames, and Super Mario Worker Project games, as well as the information about them.
+You can download the games and acquire the information from this repo.

 Visit [here](https://download.marioforever.net/) to find the games you want!